kumaskano1-edu/PersonalFrameworkForWebDevelopment-Java/README.md

 > A web app for uploading and configure automobile objects within the server, with concurrency handling features and socket communication implementations.

-##Features
+## Features
--Ability to handle multiple requests by implementing multi threading concepts -Ability to recieve and send Automobile objects with and from client -Configuration abilities for the client
+- Ability to handle multiple requests by implementing multi threading concepts
+- Ability to recieve and send Automobile objects with and from client
+- Configuration abilities for the client
--Uploadable Property files for creating an automobile object -Http network communication used
+- Uploadable Property files for creating an automobile object
+- Http network communication used
 ## Author

 👤 **Kurmanbek Karaev**